jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 During the players first practice he would spend an incredible amount of time focused on the tiniest details.
 He would literally walk his athletes through how to lace up their shoes.

 Imagine if we trained these tiny details in our respective sports?
 What if in gymnastics during the first practice after moving athletes up from a lower level we stopped and took the time to review the exact process of gripping up and chalking up for bars?
-By teaching them the right way you could decrease the 10 minutes teenagers seem to waste gripping up and chalk talk inbetween turns.
+By teaching them the right way you could decrease the 10 minutes teenagers seem to waste gripping up and chalk talk in between turns.

 ###Back to our earlier example:
 Remember the earlier association example?
-I told you I broke down the young athelete's drills to basics right?
+I told you I broke down the young athlete's drills to basics right?
 I also used repetition to enforce certain habit loops I wanted to mentally condition into her as we progressed back toward the high bar and the big skill.

 Once we moved past the basic floor exercises I tried to do each drill three times before letting her down to chalk.
-We then repeate that cycle three times before progressing onto the next drill.
+We then repeat that cycle three times before progressing onto the next drill.

 * 3 cast handstands then chalk then repeated three times
 * 3 clearhips to horizontal then chalk the repeat three times